mikematos84/dev-env-setup/windows/README.md

 ### Customizing Your Setup

 1. Edit `config.json` to modify the applications list to match your needs
-2. Run the installation script
+2. Run the setup script

 ### Git Configuration

-The setup automatically configures Git with your personal settings. **Important**: Before running the installation, you should update the Git configuration in `config.json` with your own information:
+The setup automatically configures Git with your personal settings. **Important**: Before running the setup, you should update the Git configuration in `config.json` with your own information:

 ```json
 {